 Along the way, we may have to express our protest, we may have to be angry and resentful, we may even have to punish our parents by holding a grudge.
 But when we get there, the forgiveness we achieve will be a forgiveness worth having.

-My favourite strategy for this is to find another mother (not my girlfriend but divide it among my trusted friends--- i call them my support base system). a perfect mother is anyone who makes you feel nourished by making me feel accepted as I am; who is willing to explains so that I can understand & learn from by following their example; empowers me with courage, confidence and independence.
+My favourite strategy is to find another mother (not my girlfriend but divide it among my trusted friends--- i call them my support base system).
+A perfect mother is anyone who can make me feel nourished and accepts me as I am; who is willing to explains so that I can understand & someone from whom I can learn from by following their example.
+Somebody who tries to empower me with courage, confidence and independence.

 Along with eating the right food and getting enough exercise, meditation is a powerful way to bring well-being and stress-free life.
 Writing can be very therapeutic and doesn't need to be shared with anyone to have powerful effects.
 If you're feeling upset, nothing beats walking away.
 Identify stress triggers, organise yourself, get proper sleep and learn to say NO. The key to handling your stress and your bodies' reaction to stress is self-management and mini-relaxations.
 A few minutes of alone time can save your sanity.
 Use it when your attention is scattered.
 It will bring you back to a calm state and allow your brain to function normally.